 One of the evaluation criteria is whether the subject matter of the project proposal is in line with the smart specialisation areas defined in the Regional Innovation Strategy of the Małopolska Region.
 Without a clear indication of the adherence to the smart specialisation area, the application is not eligible for the innovation voucher.
-As of September 2017, a total of 170 applications have been approved since the scheme began, the majority of which are related to the applied and experimental R&D services.
+As of September 2017, a total of 170 applications have been approved since the scheme began, the majority of which have concerned the applied and experimental R&D services.

-20 23934 EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)
+EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018) 23934 EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)

-$^{^{18}}$ E.g. for the first voucher, the company - regardless of whether it is micro, small or medium - has up to a 90% funding rate; for the 2nd voucher - up to an 80% funding rate; for the 3rd voucher - up to a 70% funding rate; etc.
+&lt;sup>18 E.g. for the first voucher, the company - regardless of whether it is micro, small or medium - has up to a 90% funding rate; for the 2nd voucher - up to an 80% funding rate; for the 3rd voucher - up to a 70% funding rate; etc.